n8mob/n8mob.github.io/_posts/2017-08-08-YoureFired.md

 layout: post
 title: You're Fired!
 A Memory
 ---
-Long ago I started my first job as a sixteen year old.
+Long ago, I started my first job as a sixteen-year-old.
 I was selling pagers at the mall.
 A family friend was the general manager of the local office of the paging arm of a [Regional Bell Operating Company](https://en.wikipedia.org/wiki/Regional_Bell_Operating_Company) doing business as "PacTel Paging, A Pacific Telesis Company".
 I was working my very first shift at the mall when the phone rang.

 "Hello?"
 I answered.